Skip to content Skip to footer

 By: Gary Garner Sr.

 It’s nearly ninety degrees and the sun is shining.
-Yes, its early August and summer gardens are still at peak production.
+Yes, it’s early August and summer gardens are still at peak production.
 Summer flowers are gorgeous.
-All the weather signs say its summer and it is.
+All the weather signs say it’s summer and it is.
 However, if we are going to have nice fall flowers and vegetables it is time to start planning and planting.
+Fall plants will begin to arrive in mid-August.

+The first plants will be cole crops such as cabbage, broccoli and cauliflower.
 That does not mean that they must be planted immediately but many gardeners like to get a jump on the season.
 Gary’s is already receiving requests as to how soon the plants will be available.

 When is the right time to plant for fall is a hard question to answer.
 If I wanted nice turnips, I would plant sooner rather than later.
 If all I wanted was greens, then I would probably wait and plant around the first of September.
 For cold crops, I would plant anytime from mid-August to late September.
+In fact many gardeners plant 2 or 3 plantings of fall vegetables as space allows.

-I want to plant pansies as soon as the plants arrive, and I can get them in the ground.
+Mix of yellow, orange, and white pansies I want to plant pansies as soon as the plants are available, and I can get them in the ground, usually early to mid-September.
 I know summer annuals are in full glory and you don’t want to disturb them.
-I know if it stays warm the pansies will stretch up and fall over.
+Yes, if it stays warm the pansies will stretch up and fall over.
 Both of those are problems we can overcome.

-If the plants run up and fall over simply cut them back almost to the ground.
+If Pansies run up, get “leggy”, and fall over simply cut them back almost to the ground.
 They will then branch out and start new growth, thus making larger and nicer looking plants.

 I don’t like to disturb my summer annuals, but I do like to have nice large pots and clumps of pansies.
 If you wait until frost takes care of your summer annuals and then plant pansies, they will not have time to reach full maturity.
 While pansies will live throughout the winter, they do very little growing during cold weather.
 I try to plant my pansies early in and around my annuals or start my pansies in pots and later move them to beds.
+Click here for more info and tips on planting and caring for Pansies!

 All the above advice is based on normal fall weather.
 If the forecast is for unusually hot weather, I will delay my planting.
 If we get some early cool weather then I may plant a few days early.
 The same goes for extended rain forecasts.
 We cannot control Mother Nature, so it is best to try and work with her.